 Crowning the top of the Arch, the Quadriga was the first piece MacMonnies sculpted.
 At the center is Columbia, riding in a chariot drawn by four galloping horses.
 At either side, two more victories, winged like their peers in the spandrils, sound the trumpets of triumph to herald her procession.

-The Quadriga victories have become an unofficial symbol of Grand Army Plaza, and are represented in the Grand Army Plaza subway station.
+The Quadriga victories have become an unofficial symbol of Grand Army Plaza and are represented in the Grand Army Plaza subway station.

 Lincoln and Grant

-At the same time, O'Donovan "was at the epicenter of the New York art world", according to the Met.
+At the same time, O'Donovan "was at the epicenter of the New York art world," according to the Met.
 He belonged to many of the exclusive art communities of the era, including the Tile Club, of which he was a founding member, where he hobnobbed with his talented contemporaries, including Winslow Homer, of whom he sculpted a bust.
-A Virginia native, O'Donovan was actually himself a veteran of the Civil War, having served in the Confederate Army.
-He apparently had no problem paying tribute to the victorious Union commanders who had triumphed over his side of the conflict.
+A Virginia native, O'Donovan was a veteran of the Civil War, having served in the Confederate Army.
+He had no problem paying tribute to the victorious Union commanders who had triumphed over his side of the conflict.

 Eakins and O'Donovan appear to have known each other and been friendly.
-O'Donovan sculpted a bust of Eakins for the National Academy, while Eakins photographed O'Donovan at work in his Philadelphia studio.
+O'Donovan sculpted a bust of Eakins for the National Academy while Eakins photographed O'Donovan at work in his Philadelphia studio.
 The two had also previously collaborated on the Trenton Battle Monument in New Jersey's capital city.
 For their work on the Arch, Eakins crafted the horses while O'Donovan sculpted Lincoln and Grant themselves.
-Both artists also signed the works on the bronze panels from which the sculptures rise.
+Both artists also signed the pieces on the bronze panels from which the sculptures rise.